-In Section 2, I review the current climate in linguistics and discuss some of the considerations which have led linguists to be interested in spoken corpora.
+Section 2 reviews the current climate in linguistics and discusses some of the considerations which have led linguists to be interested in spoken corpora.
 The interest that linguists have in constructing spoken corpora overlaps to some extent with an interest in various kinds of speech-based documentation of culture and local history, originating outside of the field of linguistics, suggesting the possibility of greater collaboration between linguists and non-linguists in this area.
-In Section 3, I discuss four examples of spoken corpora to illustrate a range of possibilities in the construction of spoken corpora and draw some conclusions in Section 4.
+Section 3 introduces four examples of spoken corpora to illustrate a range of possibilities in the construction of spoken corpora.
+The paper concludes with some summary observations in Section 4.

-2. Documenting speech
+2. DOCUMENTING SPEECH

-2.1 Why linguists need spoken corpora
+2.1 Why Linguists Need Spoken Corpora

-I think it is fair to say that, over the last 50 years, the linguistic mainstream, at least in the United States, has been dominated by an over-reliance on one kind of linguistic evidence, namely "native speaker intuition", and one kind of goal, viz. the reconciliation of such data with formal models of language.
-I would be the first to acknowledge how stimulating and personally rewarding this kind of linguistics can be.
+It is fair to say that, over the last 50 years, the linguistic mainstream, at least in the United States, has been dominated by an over-reliance on one kind of linguistic evidence, namely "native speaker intuition", and one kind of goal, viz. the reconciliation of such data with formal models of language.
+There can be no doubt just how stimulating and rewarding this kind of linguistics can be.
 Whatever the pros and cons of working with purely intuition-based data may be, however, there comes a time when one simply has to acknowledge a greater role for other kinds of data in linguistics, in particular data drawn from actual usage.
 Such data has always been a feature of some subfields of linguistics, e.g., child language acquisition and historical linguistics (where there is a written record to be studied).
 When it comes to mainstream linguistic work in syntax and semantics, however, usage and the corpora which document that usage have been largely shunned.
-We are now experiencing a surge of interest in usage-based data, alongside other kinds of empirical data such psycholinguistic experimental data, as part of a broader empirical turn in the field.
-As evidence of this shift, one may cite the words of the current Editor of Language who has observed, with reference to the contents of the journal: "...we seem to be witnessing...a shift in the way some linguists find and utilize data - many papers now use corpora as their primary data, and many use internet data" (Joseph 2004: 382).
+The field of linguistics is now experiencing a surge of interest in usage-based data, alongside other kinds of empirical data such as psycholinguistic experimental data, as part of a broader empirical turn in the field.
+As evidence of this shift, one may cite the words of the current Editor of Language who has observed, with reference to the contents of the journal: "...we seem to be witnessing...a shift in the way some linguists find and utilize data many papers now use corpora as their primary data, and many use internet data" (Joseph 2004: 382).
 One reason for this empirical turn is a desire to correct the imbalance in the range of data which had hitherto been accepted as linguistic evidence.
 Another reason is simply the emergence of new opportunities to study large collections of data as a result of technological advancements in speech technology, computing hardware, and software development.